ivirshup/anndata-paper/paper.md

 Within the pydata ecosystem, the closest package that would be amenable to store an annotated data matrix is xarray [@Hoyer2017], which enables to deal with labelled data tensors of arbitrary dimensions.
-By contrast, the highly popular package pandas [@McKinney2010] operates on single data matrices represented as `DataFrame` objects. anndata is positioned in between xarray and pandas by providing the minimal additional structure that enables storing annotations of a data matrix.
+By contrast, the highly popular package pandas [@McKinney2010] operates on single data matrices represented as `DataFrame` objects. anndata is positioned in between anndata and xarray by providing structure that organizes data matrix annotations.

 ![**Structure of the AnnData object.**
 **a,** The AnnData object is a collection of arrays aligned to the common dimensions of observations (`obs`) and variables (`var`).